Basics of Soaring and Gliding

 How Long Can A Glider Flight Last?
 Unpacking The Science

-Were you aware that the record for the longest distance flown by a glider spans an incredible 1,491 kilometers?
+Did you know that the longest distance flown by a glider is an amazing 1,491 kilometers?

 In this article, I will delve into the fascinating science behind glider flight and explore the factors that determine how long a glider flight can last.